florianehmann/florianehmann/README.md

 ### Hi there,

-I'm Florian Ehmann, software engineer in the aerospace sector with a background in theoretical physics.
+I'm Florian Ehmann, theoretical physicist working as a software engineer in the aerospace sector.

 If you're looking to get in touch with me, just write me message on [LinkedIn](https://linkedin.com/in/florian-ehmann)!

 🍉

+(don't judge my activity thingy, I do most of my coding elsewhere)